 For those coming to offer dana, for the time being there will still be no access to the kitchen.
 Offerings can still be brought to the conservatory entrance, and we are then inviting people to come into the Dhamma Hall for the anumodana.

 Anumodana and much appreciation for the generous support of many friends over recent months.

 For friends and supporters wanting to know how things are working at he moment, here is a brief summary:

-3.It will continue to be possible to come to the monastery to offer dana, whether cooked food or supplies.
+3.You are welcome to come to the monastery to offer dana, whether cooked food or supplies.
 If possible please phone us on 01404 891251 or email prior to coming.
-Usually one or more of the monks will be available outdoors to offer an anumodana and for a short conversation.
-By prior arrangement it is usually also possible to go for a walk in the grounds.
+One or more of the monks will be available to offer an anumodana and for a conversation.

 4. If you are looking for online resources to help support you, we suggest that a good place to start is the website of Amaravati, our main monastery: www.amaravati.org They have an extensive library of free Dhamma talks, books, guided meditations and chanting which you can download.
 If you would like a hard copy of a particular book, many of these are also available on request from us or from Amaravati.
 Amaravati are also posting videos of Dhamma talks online at: https://vimeo.com/amaravativideo.

 Both Amaravati and Chithurst monasteries are live streaming Dhamma talks on a regular basis: see www.amaravati.org and www.cittaviveka.org respectively

 Thank you for your support and understanding.
 May all beings be well.
 May all beings be at peace.